 Previous USEPA §305(b) guidance, Guidelines for Preparation of the Comprehensive State Water Quality Assessments (§305(b) Reports) and Electronic Updates: Supplement (USEPA 1997), promoted the use of two types of assessments: "evaluated" and "monitored".
 MDEQ historically used evaluated and monitored assessments to make broader water quality statements to compensate for limited monitoring coverage.
-A water body assessed using evaluated data is defined as one for which the use support decision is based on information other than site-specific monitoring data. information includes land use surveys, incidents of pollution spills/fish kills, point source discharge data, and monitoring data greater than 5 years old.
+A water body assessed using evaluated data is defined as one for which the use support decision is based on information other than site-specific monitoring data.
+Such information includes land use surveys, incidents of pollution spills/fish kills, point source discharge data, and monitoring data greater than 5 years old.
 These data generally have a greater degree of uncertainty in characterizing in-stream water quality condition than assessments based upon site-specific in-stream monitoring data.
 Prior to 2002, this evaluated information was used in the assessment process as specified by USEPA §305(b) guidance.
-Recognizing the varying uncertainty of data and information used by states in the assessment process, §305(b) guidance recommended assigning a rating for the quality of information, or data confidence, used in the assessment.
-MDEQ reported these evaluated waters in the state's 1996, 1998, and 2000 §305(b) reports as having a low confidence rating due to the lack of substantiated information supporting these assessments.
-However, according to the USEPA Region IV interpretation, any water quality impairments identified in §305(b), regardless of the confidence in the data, are still subject to §303(d) listing.

 Data previously used for evaluated assessments will still be considered and used as screening information in the §305(b)/§303(d) assessment and listing process.
-However, for 2008, as in 2002, 2004, and 2006 MDEQ, as a general rule, will only use site-specific monitoring data of sufficient quality and quantity for making final water quality §305(b) assessments and §303(d) listing decisions.
+However, MDEQ, as a general rule, will only use site-specific monitoring data of sufficient quality and quantity for making final water quality §305(b) assessments and §303(d) listing decisions.
 Any remaining information and monitoring data not meeting CALM requirements for data sufficiency will be used for a non-attainment assessment decision when those data and information demonstrate compelling evidence of water quality degradation of the overall condition of a water body, as defined in Mississippi's CALM document, and data quality documentation is available.
 If there is no documented data quality information, data do not meet data quality objectives, and/or data demonstrate potential impairment but at a lesser degree, the water body will be placed on a targeted monitoring list to confirm the actual water quality condition.

 Section 305(b) water quality assessments are based on one or more different types of monitoring data that have been grouped together by water body and then analyzed collectively in order to determine the water quality status or condition of the water body.
 Monitoring data used for §305(b) assessments primarily consist of one or more of the following data types: physical/chemical, biological, habitat, bacteriological, and/or toxicological.
 Current site-specific ambient monitoring data are considered to most accurately portray water quality conditions.
 A water body is classified as monitored if sufficient (both in quantity and quality) physical, chemical, biological, bacteriological, and/or fish tissue data were collected on the water body at any time within the data window established for the §305(b) reporting period.
-Data used in §305(b) assessments are considered representative if the data are collected within the reporting period prior to the assessment.
-For the 2008 §305(b) report, this data window is from 2001-2006.
+For the 2010 §305(b) report, this data window is from 2004-2008.